Riddiculous

-Riddiculous (stylized as R¿DD?CULOUS) is a British game show that has aired on ITV since 24 October 2022 and is hosted by Ranvir Singh with Henry Lewis starring as "The Riddlemaster".
+Riddiculous (stylised as R¿DD?CULOUS) is a British game show that has aired on ITV since 24 October 2022 and is hosted by Ranvir Singh with Henry Lewis starring as "The Riddlemaster".
 The show features contestants answering general knowledge questions before facing riddles from Henry Lewis.

 Gameplay

 Three teams of two start by answering general knowledge questions, whereby they have to be the first to press their buzzer and state the answer.
 After three correct answers, they have to solve a riddle.

-Series 1

 Round 1

-Questions are worth £50.
+Questions are worth £50 (£25 since Series 2).
 If the riddle is answered correctly is worth £100.
 After four riddles, the lowest-scoring team is eliminated.

 Round 2

-Questions are worth £100 and riddles are worth £250.
+Questions are worth £100 (£50 since Series 2) and riddles are worth £250 (£200 since Series 2).
 This time, the teams may pick among three visual multiple choice riddles from a description, such as animals, letters or numbers; however, only one of the pair can answer the riddle.
 They have 60 seconds to answer the riddle.
-If the riddle is answered incorrectly, the opposing pair may answer it for £125.
+If the riddle is answered incorrectly, the opposing pair may answer it for £125 (£100 since Series 2).